 The ABC Policy outlines the YTL Group’s strategies in identifying, preventing and managing bribery and corruption issues.
 The policies and procedures put in place are guided by the Guidelines on Adequate Procedures issued pursuant to Section 17A(5) of the MACC Act.
 The ABC Policy applies to all Directors, managers and employees of the Company in dealing with external parties in the commercial context.
 The policy will be reviewed at least once every three years to ensure that it continues to remain relevant, appropriate and effective to enforce the principles highlighted therein and to ensure continued compliance with the prevailing law.
 A copy of the ABC Policy can be found on the Company’s website at www.ytlpowerinternational.com.

 A comprehensive implementation plan has been established to communicate and disseminate the ABC Policy on an ongoing basis throughout the YTL Group through online training modules and other communication methods.
-Electronic communications put in place over the past two years to comply with physical distancing guidelines implemented in response to the COVID-19 pandemic have proven highly effective and the YTL Power Group has continued to employ these methods as part of the overall dissemination and training process.
+Electronic communications put in place over the past three years to comply with physical distancing guidelines implemented in response to the COVID-19 pandemic have proven highly effective and the YTL Power Group has continued to employ these methods as part of the overall dissemination and training process.

 Directors and employees of the YTL Group in Malaysia are required to read and understand the ABC Policy and the Code of Conduct and Business Ethics, successfully complete the online training modules to reinforce their understanding of the policy and sign the YTL Group’s Integrity Pledge in acknowledgement of their obligations and responsibilities.